TheGhostAnalyst/web_scraper/Readme.md

 - Extracts emails, links, or structured data from websites
 - Supports both single-page and multi-page scraping
 - Easy to extend with custom parsing logic
+- Mimic normal browsers like chrom with headers to avoid getting flagged or blocked multiple times

 ---